-As shown in figure 4 (d), the EP4 coating shows some improvement over chromium plate, and this is further enhanced by the glass fibre reinforcement in EP3.
-However, there is a significant advantage in using a DLCepoxy combination, as shown in figure 4 (f); After 30 minutes sliding testing under dry conditions, DLC -EP4 epoxy combination coating portrays some deformation but the material continues to maintain its integrity, figure 6 (a).
-The friction coefficient reaches a best steady state level of 0.07 within the first few seconds and there is no degradation of sample properties.
+As shown in Fig. 4(d), the EP4 coating shows some improvement over chromium plate, and this is further enhanced by the glass fibre reinforcement in EP3.
+However, there is a significant advantage in using a DLC-epoxy combination, as shown in Fig. 4(f); After 30 minutes sliding testing under dry conditions, DLC-EP4 epoxy combination coating portrays some plastic deformation but the material continues to maintain its integrity, Fig. 6(a).
+The friction coefficient reaches a steady state level of 0.07 within the first few seconds and there is no degradation of sample properties.
 From the coatings studied, the combination of DLC deposited on EP4 epoxy produces the best wear resistance properties.
-It would appear that the EP4 epoxy provides enough local deformation without damage to the DLC coating, and reducing the loosening of wear particles from the surface.
-These initial results demonstrate the potential of using DLC and epoxy coatings in applications where chrome plating is currently used to protect the substrate from excessive wear.
+It would appear that the EP4 epoxy provides enough local deformation without damage to the DLC coating, hereby reducing the loosening of wear particles from the surface.
+These initial results demonstrate the potential of using DLC and epoxy coatings in other applications where chrome plating is currently used to protect the substrate from excessive wear.

-Fig. 6.
-SEM Micrographs of wear tracks of epoxy and DLC coatings: (a) EP4 epoxy coated with DLC, (b) EP3 epoxy coated with DLC and (c) Wear track on EP3 + DLC, a lower magnification back-scattered electron image showing atomic number contrast, highlighting fibres in epoxy
+FIG. 6: SEM Micrographs of wear tracks of epoxy and DLC coatings. (a) EP4 epoxy coated with DLC and (b) EP3 epoxy coated with DLC.

 The combination of EP3 epoxy and DLC did not perform as well as EP4 epoxy and DLC.
-We relate this to the glass fibres in the epoxy, which while providing reinforcement and enhancement of material properties when the epoxy is applied as the sole coating, affects the adhesion and integrity of the DLC coating, thus worsening the performance of the DLC-epoxy combination.
+We relate this to the glass fibres in the epoxy, which while providing reinforcement and enhancement of material properties when the epoxy is applied as the sole coating, affect the adhesion and integrity of the DLC coating, thus worsening the performance of the DLC-epoxy combination.
 The spatial variation in the material properties of the epoxy substrate may also increase stresses in DLC and thus add to cracking and coating delamination.
-Typical evolution of DLC film cracking, full and partial delamination is shown in figure 6(b and c).
+Typical evolution of DLC film cracking and spallation is shown in Fig. 6(b).